Where did they go from here?

 Writing and testing plugins takes a good amount of time.
 If you like the plugin and find it useful and would like to donate something for my work please do click the Paypal Donate button below.
 The payment is secure.
 I haven’t filled in any amount.
 Feel free to donate what you please.
 Any amount is welcome.
 Thank you

-All files and their contents are licensed under the GNU General Public License (GPL).
+All files and their contents are licensed under the GPL v2 or greater.

 Questions or Bugs